stevencmann2/stevencmann2/README.md

 ## Read Me

 I'm Steven, a CRM/Marketing Automations Manager and graduate of the University of Texas Full Stack Web Development Bootcamp.
 I implement technically diverse solutions across a variety of platforms specifically tailored for clients needs.
-Keep scrolling to see various emails I've developed over the years, or view my bootcamp [portfolio](https://steven-mann-portfolio.netlify.app/) where many of my repositories and projects are listed.
+To learn more about me or see my personal portfolio, please reach out to email address listed at the bottom of this readme and I'll be happy to assist you further.
+I am always looking for new oppurtunities including growing my freelance portfolio.